spsforks/ziglang-zig-wiki/Why-Zig-When-There-is-Already-CPP,-D,-and-Rust?.md

 As stated before, this topic is still a bit fuzzy, and will become more concrete as the Zig standard library matures.
 The important thing is that heap allocation be a userspace concept, and not built into the language.

-Needless to say, there is no builtin garbage collector, like in Go.
+Needless to say, there is no builtin garbage collector like Go has.

 [Rust standard library panics on Out Of Memory](https://github.com/rust-lang/rust/issues/29802)